-IES will continue to provide the services (advocacy, inspections, enforcement and registrations) it has offered to date while at the same time exploring other innovative practices to ensure improved services to employers, users and employees.
-IES has tremendously improved on its vacancy rates over the past 12 months, which stood at 18 % in October 2020, after employment of some of the 500 new OHS inspectors.
+EXPLANATION OF THE CONTRIBUTION OF RESOURCES TOWARDS ACHIEVEMENT OF OBJECTIVES at the same time exploring other innovative practices to ensure improved services to employers, users and employees.
+IES has tremendously improved on its vacancy rates over the past 12 months, which stood at 18% in October 2021, after employment of some of the 500 new OHS inspectors.
 Based on the Establishment report at the end of December 2022 only 32 (6.5%) of these posts were vacant.
 The continued vacancies however have contributed to the challenges of meeting targets in certain provinces due to high vacancy rates in these provinces, this in addition to capacitating inspectors and a reduced budget.
 The Branch is monitoring the filling of vacant posts to ensure that they get filled.
 Increasing petrol prices and the rising inflation will impact directly on Goods and Services over the financial year.
 Limited training for inspectors is taking place due to the limited funding for this activity; this however is having a direct impact on performance.